WillDeJs/http-parse/README.md

 A hand-written and naive implementation of a parser for the HTTP Protocol.

- This libary does not aim to be complete but instead to be an educational project.
+ This library does not aim to be complete but instead to be an educational project.
  ## Example Parsing a Simple Response: ##
  ```Rust
  use std::io::Cursor;